ROCm/rocm-install-on-linux/docs/install/3rd-party/pytorch-install.rst

    <br/>

-For hardware, software, and third-party framework compatibility between ROCm and PyTorch, refer to:
+For hardware, software, and third-party framework compatibility between ROCm and PyTorch, see the following resources:

 * :ref:`system-requirements`